 This started at my sister's destination wedding.
 Four ceremonies, guests flying in from three countries, a planner running on spreadsheets and prayers.
 Every crack in that system showed up on the day.
 I watched good people do their absolute best with the wrong tools.
 So I built something better.

-The spreadsheets, the WhatsApp groups, the 2am follow-up messages don't have to be part of your story.
-Tell us about your wedding.
-We'll show you what it looks like when it runs itself.
+The spreadsheets, the WhatsApp groups, the 2am follow-up messages don’t have to be part of your story.
+Book a walkthrough and we’ll go over your event, or poke around the live demo yourself first.

 We reply within 24 hours.
 No pitch, just a conversation about your wedding.